Ermlab/PoLitBert/README.md

 ### Also appreciate the help from

-- [simonefrancia](https://github.com/simonefrancia) form Musixmatch for his [detailed explanations how they trained RoBERTa](https://github.com/musixmatchresearch/umberto/issues/2) Italian model [Umberto ](https://github.com/musixmatchresearch/umberto)
+- [simonefrancia](https://github.com/simonefrancia) from Musixmatch for his [detailed explanations how they trained RoBERTa](https://github.com/musixmatchresearch/umberto/issues/2) Italian model [Umberto ](https://github.com/musixmatchresearch/umberto)

 ## About Ermlab Software